 What is the one thing you've improvised with your training that fellow athletes might find useful?

 Emma: I've done a lot of specific sessions that have lead onto other sessions.
 So, the results from one session will dictate the zones for the next in order to keep having short term goals while there are no races on.

 Eilish: It's been great to see a lot of people's different strength workouts from home.
 I've definitely taken different exercises that I've found useful and incorporated those into my training.
 People are certainly willing to share more advice and become more open towards their training which is great!

-Robbie: I have a ledge next to my bike that's always stocked with fluids (bottle of PH for sure) and food so that I have the option.
+Robbie: I have a ledge next to my bike that's always stocked with fluids (bottle of Precision Fuel & Hydration electrolytes for sure) and food so that I have the option.
 We certainly sweat more cycling indoors so I’ll prepare extra water just in case I need it, rather than run out before my last interval and potentially affect my recovery.

 Age-group triathlete, Zachary Josie: One thing I've improvised, or at least done differently, is I try to add 1-2 unstructured or unplanned workouts or challenges a week.
 Taking advantage of the online races and IRONMAN virtual challenges has definitely been a great way to keep me interested in all this training.

 I also do a virtual ride with my brother once a week now, which is something I think we will both continue when this is over.

 Harry: Dialling my hydration in.
 I carry 2 litres minimum on the bike now for every training ride and I'm using the SweatSalt capsules.
 It's very rare that I'll come back with any left after a ~4 hour ride.